Transient Animation Toolbar

 Multiple datasets, asynchronous output, all being advanced in time together

 In the case of asynchronous outputs that are being swept in time together, the list of output times from each dataset is merged into a single list.
 The animation then plays through each time value in sequence.
 If a given time value is not present in one of the datasets, that dataset snaps to the nearest time value in its own output record.
 This can lead to a situation where only one of the multiple animating datasets advances in a given frame.
 However, a time annotation from any dataset at this point will reflect the global value of time and may be out of sync with the actual value of time for the dataset if the global time was not present in the dataset's output time array.
-The annotation toolbar will reflect global value of time in this situation.
+The annotation toolbar will reflect the global value of time in this situation.

 Multiple datasets, asynchronous output, some datasets frozen in time

 In the case of asynchronous outputs that are being swept in time together, the list of output times from each dataset is merged into a single list.
 The animation then plays through each time value in sequence.
-If a given time value is not present in one of the datasets, that dataset snaps to the nearest time value in it's own output record.
+If a given time value is not present in one of the datasets, that dataset snaps to the nearest time value in its own output record.
 This can lead to a situation where only one of the multiple animating datasets advances in a given frame.
 However, a time annotation from any dataset at this point will reflect the global value of time and may be out of sync with the actual value of time for the dataset if the global time was not present in the dataset's output time array.
 In the case of a frozen dataset and an animating dataset, there can be two different times displayed simultaneously if different annotations were created.
 The frozen dataset's annotation will reflect the value of time at the frozen value.
-The annotation toolbar will reflect global value of time in this situation.
+The annotation toolbar will reflect the global value of time in this situation.